Risk of privacy screens around gaming machines

 For licensing authorities

-Where you encounter atypical gaming machine arrangements, you should consider the means by which gaming machines are supervised (eg line of sight to counter, effective CCTV, mirrors or floor staff) and consider whether that is appropriate for that premises.
+Where you encounter atypical gaming machine arrangements, you should consider the means by which gaming machines are supervised (for example, line of sight to counter, effective CCTV, mirrors or floor staff) and consider whether that is appropriate for that premises.

 Whether amendments to a premises amount to a ‘material change’ warranting an application to vary the premises licence under section 187 of the Gambling Act (opens in a new tab) is a matter for local determination and it is expected a common sense approach should be adopted.
 There is more information in section 7.51 of the Guidance to licensing authorities.